eArgon at Mac App Store analyse

 Estimation App Cost

-This program has been written to facilitate the analysis and interpretation of argon geochronology data from step-heating experiments in vacuo in a furnace attached to a mass spectrometer.
-The program allows corrections for excess argon, using the analysis of York Plots to recognise trends.
+This program facilitates the analysis and interpretation of argon geochronology data from step-heating experiments in vacuo in a furnace attached to a mass spectrometer.
+The program allows corrections for excess argon, using the analysis of Turner Plots to recognise trends.
 The program allows analysis of complex age spectra using the method of asymptotes and limits.
 Cumulated plots allow recognition of Frequently Measured Ages (FMAs).
 Gaussian plots present data using probability.
 Arrhenius Plots and Relative Radius Plots allow estimates for the diffusion parameters for individual samples.
 Data is input in XML format with data tags available for individual laboratories by request.
 The output document is in an XML format intended to become an industry standard, ensuring data interoperability between different programs and different laboratories.

 All data is recorded in a single document using XML format, allowing recreation of the analysis, including isochrons, asymptotes and limits for individual spectra, and other parameters.
 Data for a single sample can be exported to the Wunderkind and MacArgon apps for inversion.
 Wunderkind uses 39Ar release data from ultra-high-vacuum (UHV) temperature-controlled step-heating diffusion experiments.
 MacArgon allows forward modelling of the effect of arbitrary pressure-temperature-time histories.
 Step colours are also saved in the eArgon document.
 A small screen format is also available for the Age Spectrum Window.